 If you want to lock the Windows key to prevent accidentally minimizing a game, press and hold FN + Alt + Windows key simultaneously for 3 seconds.

 The Shine 7 can be purchased with your preferred type of switches.
 Our unit has standard Cherry MX Browns, but there are 6 other types, including Cherry MX Red, Blue, Black, Silver, Silent Red, and Nature White, which will all result in different typing experiences.
 The Brown switches have a satisfying tactile bump to indicate the actuation and they require a moderate amount of force to actuate.
 The pre-travel distance matches the 2mm advertised by Cherry almost perfectly.
+If you'd prefer having the freedom of easily swapping out your switches, check out the Glorious GMMK instead.

 The typing experience on the Shine 7 is simply outstanding.
 The PBT keycaps feel great and the keys are extremely stable.
 The switches provide a good amount of feedback and the keys are well-spaced, which helps with typing accuracy.
 Some people may find it fatiguing without a wrist rest, but the additional incline setting does help quite a bit.
 It's nearly identical to the Ducky One 2 Mini but in a full-size form.